Academia Sinica

 Research Field

 Chen-Hsuan Hsu received his PhD degree in Physics at the University of California, Los Angeles, US.
 He worked as a Postdoctoral Researcher at RIKEN, Japan and was later promoted to the Research Scientist position.
 He returned to Taiwan in 2022 for his current position after a short stay at the Yukawa Institute for Theoretical Physics (YITP), Kyoto University.
 He works on theoretical condensed matter, with a focus on quantum phenomena and quantum matter in nanoscale systems.
-When working at RIKEN, he proposed a setup based on high-order topological insulators to realize topological zero modes, providing the basis for future technology such as topological quantum computing.
+In 2025, he received the NCTS Young Theorist Award (國家理論中心年輕學者獎) from the National Center for Theoretical Sciences, Taiwan.

 We conduct research in the field of quantum matter theory.
 Our research aims to deepen our understanding of quantum matter and quantum phenomena in various nanoscale systems, including topological phases of matter, strongly correlated matter, and spin-related phenomena.
 By exploring physical realizations such as quantum dots, nanotubes, nanowires, topological insulators, and superconductors, we seek to uncover the fundamental principles governing their behavior.
 In addition, we investigate strongly correlated electron systems such as high-temperature superconductors (cuprates) and heavy-fermion materials, focusing on their topological properties and the potential applications of these systems.
 Our goal is to advance the field of quantum matter theory and contribute to the development of new technologies in nanoelectronics and other related fields.